gnosis/GECO/Proposals/TasitSDK.md

 ### Why did you decide to build it

 > I (Paul) often feel frustrated that I can't use Ethereum dapps on my mobile phone the way I would with any "web 2" app.
-For instance, sometimes I want to add someone to the Aragon DAO for my meetup group on my phone when I meet them at a meetup, but instead I have to set a reminder to do it when I'm back at my computer at home.
-If I'm noticing this inconvenience as someone who's technical, the average potential user must feel that pain even more.
+For instance, sometimes I want to add someone to the Aragon DAO for my Meetup group on my phone while I'm talking to them at a meetup, but instead I have to set a reminder to do it when I'm back at my computer at home.
+I could do it within a dapp browser, but the UX of a webview inside of another app is clunky enough that I don't consider it as a realistic option.
+If I'm noticing this inconvenience as someone who's technical, the average potential Ethereum/dapp user surely feels that pain much more.
 The Ethereum community loses mainstream people from the onboarding funnel because of this.

-> Mobile is way more important than PCs for the younger generations and globally - so it feels very "centralized" of the community to focus primarily on web-based experiences on a laptop.
+> Young people use mobile devices way more than laptops, and the same is true in general for people worldwide - it feels very "centralized" of the Ethereum community to focus primarily on web-based dapp experiences on a laptop.

-> Initially I was interested in building an Ethereum dapp data explorer tool with simpler UX.
-Gradually, I realized that since my top priority is delighting mainstream users and introducing them to crypto and Ethereum (without necessarily knowing they’re using Ethereum), enabling developers to create mobile apps for using dapps would impact mainstream users far more than an exploratory tool.
+> About a year ago, I originally was interested in building an Ethereum dapp data explorer tool with simpler UX.
+Gradually, I realized that since my top priority is delighting mainstream users and introducing them to crypto and Ethereum (without them necessarily knowing that they’re using Ethereum), enabling developers to create mobile apps for using dapps would impact mainstream users far more than an exploratory tool.
+Talking to other people in the Ethereum community online and at conferences only strengthened this conviction and helped to refine the specifics of the idea.

 ### How long will it take